ect123/temp-map-projections/content/proj-family.md

 <p>&nbsp;</p>

-Map projections are typically categorized into three different types, based on the visualization of light shining through through the earth onto a surface, where the surface is a plane, a cylinder, or a cone, respectively.
+Map projections are typically categorized into three different types, based on the visualization of light shining through the earth onto a surface, where the surface is a plane, a cylinder, or a cone, respectively.

 <figure>